 The network of highways was fundamentally designed with suburbanization in mind.
 It prioritized easy passage between the urban core and the growing suburban sprawl.
 The novel living arrangement was also designed as a means to alleviate the persistent prewar problem of underconsumption, which was commonly blamed for having extended the Great Depression.
 Postwar economic prosperity allowed for a new ethic of consumption best represented in burgeoning suburbia.
 It also created a new person, likened by sociologist William H. Wyte to an “organization man”—those who “have left home, spiritually as well as physically, to take the vows of organization life.”
 Suburbia with its “packaged villages,” he further wrote, “has become the dormitory of a new generation.”

 The freeway was viewed as the mediator between this idealized pastoral life in suburbia and the urban core.
 Long Island proved to be the model of what would be recreated in much of America.
 Moses had already built its necessary linkages and leisurely places by 1945: the Northern State Parkway, the Southern State Parkway, Jones Beach, Heckscher State Park, and Caumsett State Park.
 Now other postwar planners, like William Levitt of Levitt & Sons, sought to make a new life around them with his “Levittown” and other suburban projects.
-Between 1950 to 1970, the population of suburbia doubled as cities themselves became emptier.
+Between 1950 and 1970, the population of suburbia doubled as cities themselves became emptier.

 The mass construction of highways complemented the campaign for urban renewal, which began in earnest during the 1950s.
-During this time, talk of the decline of city downtowns filled American papers, so much that “nobody goes downtown” became something of a middle-class cliche.
+During this time, talk of the decline of city downtowns filled American papers so much that “nobody goes downtown” became something of a middle-class cliche.
 Compounding issues of economic and racial integration were a topic of conversation in virtually all local papers as black Americans moved to cities in the “Second Great Migration.”
 The problem of downtown city life was discussed clinically, as if it was a “patient with a serious but undiagnosed disease.”
 While the public was scattered on its cause, they nonetheless had faith in the state’s ability to resolve it—trust in the state in general was at an all-time high, after all, buoyed by the successes of the New Deal and the Second World War.
 In a sense, the planners were free to “do no wrong.”

 The mass construction of highways was an essential component of revitalizing urban spaces and believed to be the solution.
 Robert Moses’s New York City served as a testing ground which later became the national program, and Pittsburgh was one of the first to pursue the urban renewal program as such with the help of financier R.K.
 Mellon.
 It was rooted in a traffic plan by Moses for its downtown area, initially proposed in 1939 a few months after the Futurama exhibition.
 Baltimore’s own efforts were notably kickstarted that decade by James Rouse, who popularized the term “urban renewal.”
 His company would go on to pioneer some of America’s first enclosed malls.
 All around the country—especially on the east coast—newspapers compared their city planners to Robert Moses in temperament and achievement.
-In Philadelphia, there was Edmund Bacon; In Boston, Edward J. Logue.
+In Philadelphia, there was Edmund Bacon and in Boston, Edward J. Logue.
 Like most of their cohort, both of these planners were originally motivated by liberal-administrative causes.

-Still, urban renewal was a corporatist process, involving the interplay of business leaders and many civic organizations who were themselves lobbying for it.
+Still, urban renewal was a corporatist process involving the interplay of business leaders and many civic organizations who were themselves lobbying for it.
 While some saw the placement of freeways as a way to effectively enforce segregation, such efforts were not exclusively cheered on by middle-class whites.
-Cleveland’s leading black newspaper Call and Post, for example, stated that black Americans would be the “number one beneficiary” of urban renewal in 1955.
+Cleveland’s leading black newspaper, Call and Post, for example, stated that black Americans would be the “number one beneficiary” of urban renewal in 1955.
 But as James Baldwin realized while filming Take This Hammer in 1963, the results on the ground proved otherwise.
 Visiting the “urban renewal” of the black Western Addition neighborhood in San Francisco, California, which displaced some 20,000 people, he recounted speaking to an uprooted teenager who told him, “I’ve got no country, I’ve got no flag,” to which Baldwin added in his telling, “I couldn’t say you do.
 I don’t have any evidence to prove that he does.”

 Planners did keep close records of displaced families between 1950 and 1966, despite the limited political will to relocate them.
 A 1964 House of Representatives report found that some 66,000 individuals were projected to be displaced annually.
 By the end of the decade, virtually no American city was untouched by what amounted to the greatest urban re-imagination in the country’s history.
 Historical literature has well-documented the transformations in major cities like Los Angeles, New Orleans, Atlanta, Detroit, Chicago, and beyond.
 Yet, the majority of urban renewalism was pursued in far smaller cities: from Greenville, North Carolina to Tupelo, Mississippi.
-The effect was total, with each city having its own idiosyncrasies, and its own stories worth reading.
+The effect was total, with each city having its own idiosyncrasies and its own stories worth reading.

 If the highway system only stopped at each city’s beltway, its praises would be more common today.
-Instead, it was conceived as if it were shaping an inordinate and malleable mass rather than lived space.
+Instead, it was conceived as if it were shaping an inordinate and malleable mass rather than a lived space.
 The general pattern was often the same: highways cut through city downtowns so that the suburban consumer had easy access to its new shopping districts.
 Already existing local urban life and its communities were forced to give way to a speculative version of Norman Bel Geddes’s Futurama and its conveyor belt idea.
-Consequently, it was this conveyer belt, the highway, that caught the ire of the public.
+Consequently, it was this conveyor belt, the highway, that caught the ire of the public.

 Starting from the mid-1950s, the public began to make its opposition known in what are commonly known as the “highway revolts.”
 They were an open dispute over who would define America’s social sphere, but they also embodied organic elements of a civil society that is today sadly missing.
 Most major cities were embroiled in such conflicts by the late 1960s, opposing highways breaking up their downtowns and historic areas.

 In California, such public opposition manifested in cities like San Francisco, Oakland, Los Angeles, and San Diego as early as the 1950s.
 The disputes spread throughout the country.
 One famous struggle was in New Orleans, locally known as the “Second Battle of New Orleans.”
 In 1969, residents successfully thwarted the construction of the Moses-proposed Vieux Carré Riverfront Expressway: an elevated freeway that was supposed to cut through the city’s famous French Quarter.
-Other states like Connecticut, Illinois, Massachusetts, Michigan, Florida, Ohio, Oregon, and others also saw intense public backlash which persisted well into the 1970s.
+Other states like Connecticut, Illinois, Massachusetts, Michigan, Florida, Ohio, Oregon, and others also saw intense public backlash, which persisted well into the 1970s.

 Published in 1961, The Death and Life of American Cities by Jane Jacobs is credited as a catalyst for these disturbances, as she spoke directly to the highway revolts in its opening pages.
-She stressed the street as crucial to healthy urban sociality, and that a “growing number of planners and designers have come to believe that if they can only solve the problems of traffic, they will thereby have solved the major problem of cities.”
+She stressed the street as crucial to healthy urban sociality and that a “growing number of planners and designers have come to believe that if they can only solve the problems of traffic, they will thereby have solved the major problem of cities.”

-The book is unabashedly polemical, taking aim at planners who sought to impose a “pretend order” which she said was derived from everything but the actual, lived world of cities themselves.
-She criticized the paternalistic “segmentation of life” that was part of their blueprints, as if it were an attempt to decontaminate the organic relations between different spheres of life.
+The book is unabashedly polemical, taking aim at planners who sought to impose a “pretend order,” which she said was derived from everything but the actual, lived world of cities themselves.
+She criticized the paternalistic “segmentation of life” that was part of their blueprints as if it were an attempt to decontaminate the organic relations between different spheres of life.
 While she did not ascribe direct malice to the planners, it is remarkable how her words echo those of Moses’s some 20 years before—when he was waging a public war against Tugwell, appealing to the man in the street against bureaucratic utopian projects.

 Jacobs’s book struck a nerve with the public, but the Moses era of urban renewal would succumb to wounds that were ultimately self-inflicted.
 Insulated within an artificial consensus of his own making, Moses’s projects were growing more forced and unnecessary.
 In a 1939 letter to Tugwell, Moses described Geddes’s Futurama as “figments of imagination” because they “eliminated the human element.”

 But by the 1960s, Moses and the planners were losing their “human element” too.
 The proposed Lower Manhattan Expressway, approved in 1960, intended to bulldoze through Greenwich Village and Soho.
 The Mid-Manhattan Expressway, approved in 1963, showed similar disregard.
 Both failed due to being widely unpopular.
-Moses and the planners were surprised, and even angered.
+Moses and the planners were surprised and even angered.
 Responding to the protests, Moses often argued that “succeeding generations would be grateful.”
 Sometimes he even relished being an adversary.
 “I’m just going to keep right on building, you do the best you can to stop me,” he once replied—or, more bluntly, “when you operate in an overbuilt metropolis, you have to hack your way with a meat ax.”
 Increasingly, people were simply in the way.

 This bitter turn did not come out of the blue but was rather an expression of that same temperament that made Moses so successful for decades.
 Frances Perkins, America’s first Secretary of Labor under FDR, recalled noticing this sentiment in Moses’s planning ethic during their time working together: